Mahalakshmi-24/code-journal1/README.md

 ## Jan 19,2022

-  * Goal: I want to write user story and draw a wireframe for the user
+  * Goal: I want to write a user story and draw a wireframe for the user
           story

   * I'm selecting the Dell website for to write userstory and draw a